 This department plans, develops, and administers all activities related to the Human Resources programs for the City including recruitment and selection, employee relations, compensation, benefits and leave administration, collective bargaining agreement administration and negotiations, organizational development and training, workers compensation, records maintenance and recommendation and administration of Citywide personnel policies and procedures.

-The staff consists of a the Director of Human Resources, who is responsible to the City Manager and a part time Administrative Assistant who reports to the Director.
+The staff consists of a part time Administrative Assistant who is under the supervision of the Director of Human Resources, who is responsible to the City Manager.

 Expenditures (by department) HUMAN RESOURCES # 1102